akkuankka/matheriser/README.md

 * Currently only a terminal interface, with scope for a GUI later down the line

 ## Installing

+If you can install Debian packages on your system, grab the deb package from Releases, and install it with `sudo dpkg -i matheriser-VERSION-ARCHITECTURE.deb`
+Or you can use a graphical deb client like Eddy.

-Currently the way to get a matheriser is to build it from source by cloning the github repository
+Otherwise, the way to get a matheriser is to build it from source by cloning the github repository
+### Building
 You need a rust installation to build it, so if you don't have one (If you don't know what that is then you don't have one), follow the directions [here](https://rustup.rs/)

-### Linux, Mac, WSL (BSD?)
+#### Linux, Mac, WSL (BSD?)

 In a terminal, go to a directory you don't mind a mess, and `git clone` [this repository](https://github.com/akkuankka/matheriser) like so:
 ```bash